mirageglobe/butlerfox/README.md

 Guidelines:

-- (Goal) To create a simple automation tool that has extremely low learning curve
-- Low learning curve by simple interface with little need for memorising of commands, or learning new ones
+- (Goal) To create a simple automation tool that has extremely low learning curve by means of a simple interface with little need for memorising of commands, or learning new ones
 - Simple to understand architecture with standard deployment
-- Support installations of popular basic frameworks and DBMS
+- Support installations of popular basic frameworks and DBMS (Database Management Systems)
 - Enable best practice security lockdowns
-- Enable a simple bash script generation

 Road Map:

 - use default.json, custom.json for input rules. any scroll can be created in camp folder http://stackoverflow.com/questions/2835559/parsing-values-from-a-json-file-in-python
-- [done] Need to add ufw enable -> problem as ufw prompts for y/n confirmation (silent mode problem)
 - add chrootkit
 - check packages option to see a summary of what is installed.
 - test suite needed (minitest)
+- Enable a simple bash script generation
+- install to home directory and symlink commands
+- [done] Need to add ufw enable -> problem as ufw prompts for y/n confirmation (silent mode problem)
 - [done] suppress all the prompts as you can see; making most silent as this is meant to work nicely (ish) with Vagrant.
 - [done] Cleaned up old samurai code
 - [done] Spawned new samuraiv2 as samurai.py